 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 4 star.

-Rosevine: little Roseland Peninsula hamlet just minutes from sandy Porthcurnick beach (bathing waters, rock pools) and the Coast Path; two hotels serve lunch/dinner to non-residents.
-Portscatho (shops, galleries), 2 miles or 20 minutes by Coast Path; St Mawes, 6; Truro (Cornwall's capital), 10 miles via King Harry Car Ferry.
+Rosevine: little Roseland Peninsula hamlet just minutes from sandy Porthcurnick beach (bathing waters, rock pools, seasonal beach café) and the Coast Path; two hotels serve lunch/dinner to non-residents.
+Portscatho (shops, galleries), 2 miles or 20 minutes by Coast Path; St Mawes, 6 miles; Truro (Cornwall's capital), 10 miles via King Harry Car Ferry.
 Lots of unspoilt beaches around.